New in February 2026

 maimai

-In Māori, maimai means “song of affection for the dead, haka to welcome guest to a tangihanga”.
+In Māori, maimai means “song of affection for the dead, haka to welcome guests to a tangihanga”.

 mānuka